 Is Corn Digestible for Cats?

-Yes, corn is considered a digestible grain for cats, as long as it’s cooked.
-Hard kernels and corn husks can cause blockages in your cat’s digestive tract, so make sure to remove those parts.
+Absolutely, as long as it’s cooked.
+Raw kernels and husks are a no-go (they can cause blockages in your cat’s tummy).

 Why Do Cats Love Corn?